 However, what shall one do when an event or social gathering is organized and the event is “un-hosted?”
 One thing for certain, an invitation should not be used as the initial form of communication to notify guests only because essentially when inviting guests to spend their own funds is considered a social faux-pas.
 Who needs an invitation to spend their own funds?

 So the dilemma presented is, what is the appropriate way for guests to be invited to attend a party that is organized, un-hosted, requesting guests to pay to attend?

 For starters, when the word “hosted” is used on an invitation it is insinuating the event is paid by the host or a party of people working with the host.
 The point here is the event is paid for and guests should not be expected to pay to attend.

 When planning an “un-hosted” event, make a list of the guests to attend.
 This list will come in handy as the organizer or coordinator, not the host, of the event will need to contact each person or guest, via phone or email, in lieu of sending a formal invitation.

-When organizing or coordinating an event which is “un-hosted” a formal invitation should not be the initial method of communication to guests.
-Rather a phone call and/or email is sufficient – though this form of communication, not sending an invitation, may seem very informal, is quiet an appropriate action for an “un-hosted” event.
+When organizing or coordinating an event that is “un-hosted” a formal invitation should not be the initial method of communication to guests.
+Rather a phone call and/or email is sufficient – though this form of communication, not sending an invitation, may seem very informal, is quite an appropriate action for an “un-hosted” event.

 Rose Hedgemond is CEO of Avenues of Excellence and an etiquette and social protocol professional.
 Do you have an etiquette or social protocol question?
 Email her at firstname.lastname@example.org or follow her on Facebook at Rose Hedgemond and Twitter @AOE_IN.